ChristinaShafer/ClassListing1/README.md

 # ClassListing1
 OOP in Python, creating a list of  non-credit and for-credit courses

 This code was created to fulfill the requirements of De Anza course CIS 41A (Python for Programmers), Lab 4.
-Lab assignment is in the folder.
+Lab assignment is in the folder (Lab4.docx).

 Functionality:
 1. Prompt user for the number of courses to be entered.